Design and Implement Effective Writing Assignments

 Principles to Guide Writing Assignment Design

-• Writing assignments should clearly and explicitly align with the goals of the course.
+- Writing assignments should clearly and explicitly align with the goals of the course.

-• Writing assignments should require students to do meaningful work.
+- Writing assignments should require students to do meaningful work.

-• Writing assignments should be designed with an eye toward the kinds of practice students will need to do in order to prepare for the work of the assignment.
+- Writing assignments should be designed with an eye toward the kinds of practice students will need to do in order to prepare for the work of the assignment.

-• Writing assignments should provide structure to help students engage in an iterative writing process over time.
+- Writing assignments should provide structure to help students engage in an iterative writing process over time.

 Putting Principles into Action

-Before we design writing assignments, we need to have a clear sense of where our course is aiming our students, typically expressed in a set of course goals.
+Before we design a writing assignment, we need to have a clear sense of where our course is aiming our students, typically expressed in a set of course goals.
+We should use these goals to help us clarify what students will learn from the assignment and how that learning relates to larger goals.
+Connecting assignment and course goals helps us integrate our major writing assignments into a larger sequence of ongoing work that focuses and directs students’ thinking.

-Describing the connection between the writing assignment and the course goals gives meaning and purpose to the work students do because it helps them see how assignments are important to their success in the course and beyond.
+After we have clarified for ourselves how the assignment connects to our goals, we also need to help students see why the work they are doing matters by explaining this connection to them (in writing!).
+Describing the goals of the writing assignment and the connection to the course goals gives meaning and purpose to the work students do because it helps them see how assignments are important to their success in the course and beyond.
 (Winkelmes 2013).

-This process can also help us zero in on the specific disciplinary thinking skills we want students to use in the assignment.
+When we have a clear sense of where we are aiming students in an assignment, we are ready to zero in on the specific disciplinary thinking skills we want students to use in the assignment.

-Use assignments to help students learn authentic disciplinary thinking skills.
 Much of the writing that students have traditionally done in school was designed for them to show what they know instead of using what they know to respond to authentic problems or situations.
+As a result, students’ prior experiences with writing in our disciplines have often been superficial and inauthentic - a performance rather than a learning experience.

-A different approach to assignment design is to give students “meaning-constructing” tasks, which ask them to use critical thinking to respond to meaningful disciplinary challenges.
+A different approach to assignment design is to give students meaning-constructing tasks, which ask them to use critical thinking to respond to meaningful disciplinary challenges.
 Meaning-constructing tasks present disciplinary problems within a context that gives students a role or purpose, a targeted audience, and a form or genre to write in (Bean, 2011).

 In short, these kinds of assignments ask our students to do what we actually do in our own work: take positions, make arguments, pose questions, propose solutions, and communicate our thinking about disciplinary issues to an audience that shares our interest in these issues.